Product documentation

 Definition

 Syndicate Code is an approval-gated AI code execution control plane.
-It requires human approval before AI-initiated actions execute and records immutable audit events for every approval, denial, and execution.
-The control plane—not the AI—is the authoritative system.
+It requires human approval before AI-initiated actions execute and records append-only audit events for every approval, denial, and execution.
+The control plane evaluates whether execution is permitted; it does not execute actions itself and does not guarantee that execution cannot occur outside its boundary.

 Category

-Syndicate Code belongs to the category of AI execution control planes—systems that govern the boundary between AI-proposed actions and their execution, with human authorization and attributable audit trails.
+Syndicate Code belongs to the category of AI execution control planes—systems that sit at the trust boundary between AI-proposed actions and their execution, with human authorization and attributable audit trails.

 How it works

-- Control plane routes: The control plane evaluates policy and routes approval
+- Control plane receives: The control plane receives the proposed request and evaluates applicable policy.

-- Arguments bound: Approval is bound to SHA-256 digest of normalized arguments
+- Arguments bound: If approved, the request is bound to a SHA-256 digest of the normalized arguments.

-- Event recorded: Every state transition is recorded in immutable audit log
+- Event recorded: Every decision and state transition is recorded in an append-only event log.

 Syndicate Code is not:

-- Not a monitoring tool—it enforces approval, not just observes
+- Not a monitoring tool—it requires approval before execution, not just observation afterward.

 What Syndicate Code is:

-- An approval-gated execution control plane—human authorization is technically required
+- An approval-gated execution control plane—human approval is required before AI-initiated actions execute.

-- An argument-bound approval system—approvals bind to exact arguments, not prompts
+- An argument-bound approval system—approvals bind to the SHA-256 digest of exact arguments, not to prompts or intent.

 See also